-This blonde roast chicken recipe is a must add to your collection.
-It is so simple you will question if there is a typo in the recipe.
-The answer is no, but requires faith in the recipe and required time of preparation before roasting.
+This blonde roast chicken recipe is a must-add to your collection.
+It is so simple you will question if there is a typo in the recipe, but the answer is no!
+However, it requires faith in the recipe and following the required preparation time before roasting.

 Ingredients (there are only two!)

-Because no butter or oil is used on the skin, the result is a beautiful blond color rather than a deep golden.
-Blonde roast chicken is an elegant entree to serve at summer parties, but easy enough to enjoy any day of the week.
+Because no butter or oil is used on the skin, the result is a beautiful blonde color rather than a deep golden.
+Blonde roast chicken is an elegant entree to serve at summer parties but easy enough to enjoy any day of the week.

 Because the chicken is so simple, you can pair it with whatever you want and whatever sounds good at the time.
 I prefer a crisp and refreshing white wine or a simple Pinot Noir, depending on the side dishes and my mood.